grandmaster-nf/cayman/docs/weapon.md

 description: Choose your Arsenal
 ---

-# Weapons
+# Choose Your Weapons

 Weapon choice in GM Ordeals comes down to seasonal champion mods, recently boosted archetypes (Hello Rockets), high burst and good sustain damage.

 Primary - This weapon will vary every season due to the changing artifact mods.
 This season we have Anti-Barrier Scouts, Unstoppable Hand Cannon and Pulse, and Overload Bows.

 ## Weapon perks
 For GM’s and endgame vary from your usual best in slot guns.
 Feeding Frenzy + Rampage may be your favorite perks for regular content, but they don’t work well in GMs simply because you’re not going to be killing adds rapidly to take advantage of reload and damage perks.
 Instead you want to run perks like vorpal, explosive payload, disruption break, etc that synergise with endgame and champion mods.
 Exotic primaries are less viable and often not worth using in GMs, but the DMT scout and the 3 exotic bows might change that this season.

 **Vorpal** - bonus 15% damage to bosses, champions, elites, and vehicles.
 Always active.

 **Explosive payload** - delivers bonus AoE damage even with body shots and has no range drop off.
 Best perk for unstoppable and overload weapons since it lets you stun champs faster, and can stun multiple champs if they are close to each other.
 Explosive rounds can also stagger enemies and you can damage them behind cover by shooting near them.

 **Disruption break** - breaking an elemental shield gives a 50% damage buff to your kinetic weapon for a short duration This is an amazing perk to run on primary energy weapons, and also procs on barrier champ shields.